Lockie Leonard (TV series): Series one

 The premise of the series is the same as the book series from which it is derived.
 Lockie Leonard is a surf rat who moves with his family to Angelus, a small coastal town in Western Australia.
 Lockie has to deal with starting high school in a new town with no friends and a house that is in danger of sinking into a swamp.
 After Lockie "nuts himself smacko in the goolies" (has an accident in which his surfboard strikes him in his "tricky bits"—testicles) in the surf on his second day in town, Lockie meets a headbanger named Egg, and the two eventually become best friends.
 Earlier that day, while enrolling at his new school, Lockie falls in love for the first time with Vicki Streeton, the smartest and richest girl in the entire school, whose father also happens to be the mayor of Angelus.
 The first series is spread over Lockie's first year spent in Angelus with his family.
+Later in the series, Lockie finds turmoil with relationships, with him getting together with Vicki Streeton, breaking up, getting back together, breaking up.
+He also struggles with home life, with his mother, Joy hospitalised with depression.